FlorianWilk/SpotMicroAI/Kinematics/README.md

-# How to solve Inverse Kinematics of a four-legged Robot
+# How to solve Kinematics of a four-legged Robot

-What is Inverse Kinematics / IK?
+What is Kinematics / IK?
 A RobotLeg consists of 3 Servos rotating things from angle amin to angle amax.
 When we know all three angles, we can determine the TargetPoint of the Leg.